vmware-archive/c-rest-engine/README.md

 These build instructions are to build C-REST-Engine on VMware's Photon Linux distribution.

-1. Clone trident git repository onto your Photon (Full) installation.
+1. Clone c-rest-engine git repository onto your Photon (Full) installation.

 2.  "cd build"